trpc/trpc/README.md

 ## Who is this for?

-- TRPC is for full-stack javascripters.
+- tRPC is for full-stack javascripters.
 It makes it dead easy to write "endpoints" which you safely use in your app.
 - It's designed for monorepos as you need to export/import the type definitions from/to your server
 - If you're already in a team where you're mixing languages or have third party consumers that you have no control of, you're better off with making a [GraphQL](https://graphql.org/)-API which is language-agnostic.